-White House Aide Kelly Sadler Makes Insensitive Remark About John McCain: ‘He’s Dying ANyway’
+White House Aide Kelly Sadler Makes Insensitive Remark About John McCain: ‘He’s Dying Anyway’

 White House Aide Kelly Sadler made a crass remark about ailing Senator John McCain, according to two Associated Press reporters who were in the room when she spoke.
-Because the reporters are not authorized to discuss what goes on behind closed doors at the White House, they are speaking on condition of anonymity.
+Because the reporters are not authorized to discuss what goes on behind closed doors at the White House, they are speaking on the condition of anonymity.

 As Yahoo News reports, the two reporters were in the room at a staff meeting on Thursday when the subject of John McCain came up.
 Specifically, they were discussing McCain’s opposition to Trump’s nomination of Gina Haspel to head the CIA.